Back to Work: Early Childhood Education Scholarship Program

 Additionally, participants are offered the following supports:

-- Support in enrollment, registration, understanding the total cost of obtaining your degree, FAFSA, CASFA, financial aid, scholarships, and more!
+- Support with enrollment, registration, financial aid, scholarships, grants, understanding the total cost of obtaining your degree or certificate, FAFSA assistance, CASFA assistance and more!

-- Support in navigating institutional barriers, academic hurdles, and social, wellness, familial, and personal concerns
+- Support with navigating institutional barriers and academic hurdles along with social, wellness, familial, and personal concerns

 - 1:1 support to ensure progression toward the completion of your degree or certificate

 - Connection to various types of resources, career navigation and support, and support with transitioning back into the workforce

 - Early Childhood Council Workforce Supports [English]